SamarthWalse10/gm-Id-Plot-Visualization-Tool/README.md

 - **PDK Mapped Design:** Easily configurable for different technology nodes.
 Simply update the variables block at the top of the scripts to match your target PDK.
 - **Unified Extraction:** Characterize NMOS and PMOS devices simultaneously in a single simulation run.
-- **True Vbs Biasing:** NMOS and PMOS bodies are correctly Initialized to Source, allowing for accurate Body-Effect (gmb) extraction which can later be changed.
+- **True Vbs Biasing:** NMOS and PMOS bodies are correctly initialized to Source, allowing for accurate Body-Effect (gmb) extraction which can later be changed.
 - **Ultra-High Resolution:** Capable of sweeping massive ranges (e.g., 10nA steps) yielding millions of data points for highly accurate derivative extraction (gm, cgg).
 - **Auto-Cleanup:** The OCEAN script automatically deletes Cadence `psf` and numbered job folders post-extraction to save disk space.
 - **Interactive Visualization:** Real-time parameter selection, cross-hair tracking, and interpolation updates in JupyterLab.